MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-client.md

 ## Create a C# Direct Line Client

-Interactions with the direct line app service extension happen differently than traditional Direct Line becuase most communication happens over a *WebSocket*.
+Interactions with the direct line app service extension happen differently than traditional Direct Line because most communication happens over a *WebSocket*.
 The updated direct line client includes helper classes for opening and closing a *WebSocket*, sending commands through the WebSocket, and receiving Activities back from the bot.
 This section describes how to create a simple C# client to interact with a bot.

 1. Create a new .NET Core 2.2 console application project in Visual Studio.
 1. Add the **DirectLine client NuGet** to your project